netdata/netdata/src/database/README.md

 ## Netdata Longer Metrics Retention

 Metrics retention is controlled only by the disk space allocated to storing metrics.
-But it also affects the memory and CPU required by the agent to query longer timeframes.
+But it also affects the memory and CPU required by the Agent to query longer timeframes.

 Since Netdata Agents usually run on the edge, on production systems, Netdata Agent **parents** should be considered.
 When having a [**parent - child**](/docs/observability-centralization-points/README.md) setup, the child (the